nextcloud/documentation/admin_manual/configuration_files/external_storage/google.rst

    :alt: Another warning to create credentials.

 Now we have to create a consent screen.
-This is the information in the screen Google shows you when you connect your new Google app to ownCloud the first time.
+This is the information in the screen Google shows you when you connect your new Google app to Nextcloud the first time.
 Click **Configure consent screen**.
 Then fill in the required form fields.
 Your logo must be hosted, as you cannot upload it, so enter its URL.
 When you're finished click **Save**.